Designing with everyone in mind

 Providing multiple formats

 Accessible content provides multiples means through which a student can access the material.
-One of the most popular examples is video: Students may choose to watch a video straight through, but many will also find use for the captions or transcript as a second method of accessing the content.
+One of the most popular examples is video: Students may choose to watch a video straight through, but many will also find a use for the captions or transcript as a second method of accessing the content.
 In addition, students with a visual or auditory impairment may require alternative means of access to electronic materials.
 These issues are easiest to deal with as the content is being built, not after the fact (when remediation often becomes more difficult).
 Our team can work with you to review materials, design new ones, or update old ones so that any student can easily access course materials.

 Ease of navigation